 Key takeaway: Embrace digital transformation in 2019 by using text messages to make it easier to engage with customers on a more personal level and to reach them immediately.
 Think about what your customers need, and then send relevant messages.
 For example, for customers interested in budgeting, send them budgeting tips along with their payment reminders.
 That way, you prompt them to pay their balance, and you teach them how to use credit more effectively in the future.

 2. Use mobile apps to upgrade the customer experience.

+Another popular trend for developing digital transformation in financial services is through upgrading customer experience with mobile apps.
 Between Google Play and the App Store, there are hundreds of finance apps to choose from.
 It’s clear that more customers see the growing number of tools—everything from budget-planning apps to credit-alert apps—as a go-to option to help manage finances.

 In addition to third-party apps, in 2017 nearly 22 million people used banking apps to manage tasks like tracking credit payments and monitoring account balances.
 Instead of logging on to a banking site, customers can access all of their financial information from their phone.